fitzterra/volt-div/README.md

 Things to take into account
 ---------------------------
-When creating a voltage to be used in this scenario, the following should be taken into account:
+When designing a voltage divider to be used in this scenario, the following should be taken into account:

   * The larger the resistors, the lower the current through the R1--R2 divider, and the less impact it will have on the supply current requirements.